 Question:(Last edited: Tuesday, 4 April 2023, 3:53 PM)

 DigiD: What is a DigiD and how do I get one?

 DigiD (short for Digital Identification) is a form of online ID that allows you to access many services and government websites in the Netherlands.
 It is like a digital version of your passport.
-The DigiD consists of a username and password that are linked to your personal public service number (BSN).
+The DigiD consists of a username and password that are linked to your personal citizen service number (BSN) which you have to apply for via your local municipality.
 You need your DigiD to do your administration online in the Netherlands.
 This includes doing your taxes, applying for benefits and allowances, and many other necessary transactions.

 How to apply for a DigiD?